yangshiqi/HAMi/docs/iluvatar-gpu-support.md

       source /root/.bashrc
 ```

-2. Virtualization takes effect only for containers that apply for one GPU(i.e iluvatar.ai/vgpu=1 )
+2. Virtualization takes effect only for containers that apply for one GPU(i.e iluvatar.ai/vgpu=1 ).
+When requesting multiple GPUs, the system will automatically set the core resources based on the number of GPUs requested.

+3. The system divides each GPU into 100 units for resource allocation.
+When you request a portion of a GPU, you're actually requesting a certain number of these units.

+4. For memory allocation, if you don't specify a memory request, the system will default to using 100% of the available memory.

+5. The system supports both requests and limits for GPU resources.
+If limits are not specified, the system will use the requests values as limits.

+6. The `iluvatar.ai/vcuda-memory` resource is only effective when `iluvatar.ai/vgpu=1`.

+7. Multi-device requests (`iluvatar.ai/vgpu > 1`) do not support vGPU mode.